BernieSumption/EasyDB/README.md

 EasyDB requires Swift 5.5+ and runs on: iOS 13+, macOS 10.15+, watchOS 6+, tvOS 13+.

 It would be relatively easy to extend support back a few versions, PRs welcome, see [this issue](https://github.com/BernieSumption/EasyDB/issues/1).

-## The EasyDB philosophy

-### A schemaless document store

-Being based on SQLite there is a schema under the hood, but EasyDB manages this schema for you.
-New database columns are automatically added to the underlying table when you add them to your record type.

-### The application is responsible for consistency

-EasyDB encourages you to validate data consistency using Swift.
-For example, instead of defining a `NOT NULL` constraint on a column, define the property on the record type as non-optional.
-Instead of defining a `CHECK` constraint to ensure that a number is always positive, declare it as a `Uint` or write more complex validation code in Swift.

-Referential integrity is a special case because the database is often better placed to validate referential integrity than the application.
-Referential integrity constraints are [on the roadmap](https://github.com/BernieSumption/EasyDB/issues/3), PRs are welcome.

 ## Defining collections